avnestico/smash_glicko2_ratings/README.md

 * tournaments in chronological order
 * each tournament following the day it took place
-* multiple tournaments in the same week not separated by a date
+* multiple tournaments in the same week not separated by a date (you can use months as your time scale if your region doesn't have many tournaments; just be sure that you use dates of the form YYYY-MM-DD either way)
+* every week (or month) that doesn't have a tournament should be present, with the next date immediately following it

 Then, create a file for each tournament in `MeleeUrls/`, matching the name written down in `MeleeDates.txt` with `.txt` added to the end of each, containing a list of the urls where brackets can be found for the tournament.

-For other games, perform the same process: for Sm4sh, you would write `Sm4shDates.txt`, create files in `Sm4shUrls/`, and create an empty `Sm4shResults/` folder where the scraped results would be written to.
+For other games, perform the same process: for Sm4sh, you would write dates and filenames in `Sm4shDates.txt`, and create the corresponding files in `Sm4shUrls/`.
+A folder called `Sm4shResults/` will be created for the results to be written to.

-Then, run `python SmashRankingsCalculator.py --scrape` to process all game data.
+Then, run `dist/SmashRankingsCalculator.exe --scrape` (Windows) or `python SmashRankingsCalculator.py --scrape` (Linux/OSX) to process all game data.

 ### Program arguments